-Easy Monkey Bread Recipe
+Easy Pull-Apart Monkey Bread

-Monkey bread is one of those things that looks fancy, but is incredibly easy to make.
+Monkey bread is one of those things that looks fancy, but is incredibly simple to make.
 This recipe uses refrigerated canned biscuit dough that is dipped into melted butter before being rolled in cinnamon-sugar.
 The dough is layered in a bundt pan, covered with buttery brown sugar sauce, and then drizzled with a quick vanilla icing after baking.

 I guarantee that no one in your house will be able to resist digging into this simple pull-apart pastry!
 It’s hard to stop snacking on it.
 The pull apart factor makes it easy to grab a few pieces and munch throughout the day and it’s so good, you’ll want to.